What is Food Grade Hydrogen Peroxide?

 How is food grade hydrogen peroxide different?

 Compared to regular hydrogen peroxide, food grade hydrogen peroxide is manufactured to strict purity standards and is free from stabilizers and other additives that can be harmful or cause unwanted side effects.
-This makes it safe for use in a wide range of applications, including food preparation, health and wellness, and household cleaning.
+This makes it safe for use in a wide range of applications, including food preparation and household cleaning.

 When to use food grade hydrogen peroxide?

-Food grade hydrogen peroxide can be used in a variety of applications, including cleaning and disinfecting surfaces, purifying water, treating wounds, and whitening teeth.
+Food grade hydrogen peroxide can be used in a variety of applications, including cleaning and cleaning surfaces, purifying water.
 It is important to follow recommended dilution ratios and usage instructions to ensure safe and effective use.

 What is 35% food grade hydrogen peroxide?